William Henry Pennington

 William Henry Pennington, also known as W. H. Pennington (26 January 1833 – 1 May 1923) was a soldier in the British Army who during the Crimean War took part in the famous Charge of the Light Brigade in 1854.
-On leaving the Army he became a Shakespearean actor and in 1870 was the lessee and manager of Sadlers Wells Theatre.
+On leaving the Army he became a Shakespearean actor and in 1870 was the lessee and manager of Sadler's Wells Theatre.
 After a performance in Hamlet he became known as 'Gladstone's Favourite Tragedian'.

 Early life

-Pennington was born in Greenwich in London in 1833, the son of Margaret née Sullivan (1807-1890) and Albert Pennington (1810-1874), a civil servant who later set up a school on Shacklewell Lane in Hackney.
+Pennington was born in Greenwich in London in 1833, the son of Margaret née Sullivan (1807–1890) and Albert Pennington (1810–1874), a civil servant who later set up a school on Shacklewell Lane in Hackney.
 Albert Pennington trained his son to be a schoolmaster with the intention of passing the school on to him in the future.
 However, William Henry had a taste for adventure and as a youth joined the Mercantile Marine, serving for about three years on various ships and sailing as far as Australia, the East Indies, Java and Singapore.
 On leaving the Mercantile Marine he enlisted in the 11th Hussars on 24 January 1854 at Portobello Barracks in Dublin with the regimental number 1631.
 Before joining the Light Cavalry Brigade his previous experience on horseback had been 'a pony ride on Blackheath' as a boy.